dragonresearch/rpki.net/doc/quickstart/xenial-ca.md

 We need to establish the BPKI relationship with our parent CA. In this example, that was RIPE

-### The Cild/Parent Identity Handshake
+### The Child/Parent Identity Handshake

-In this example, the CA was to be a child of RIPE's CA, so we needed to get the indentity of RIPE as a parent.
+In this example, the CA was to be a child of RIPE's CA, so we needed to get the identity of RIPE as a parent.

 I browsed to [RIPE's provisioning page](https://my.ripe.net/#/provisioning/non-hosted), uploaded my